 Jams and Preserves

-Made with our own farm grown produce or sourced as locally as possible to bring you the freshest tasting jams and preserves.
+Hand made by Anita in small batches using our own farm grown produce or sourced as locally as possible to bring you the freshest tasting jams and preserves.

 Free Range Eggs